owncast/owncast.github.io/content/news/202108-owncast-customization-poll.md

 images: []
 ---

-We'd like to kinow if you take advantage of the supplied HTML, Javascript and CSS to customize your page.
+We'd like to know if you take advantage of the supplied HTML, Javascript and CSS to customize your page.

 <a href="https://gabekangas.typeform.com/to/P5uXL74P" rel="noreferrer" target="_blank">
 Click to answer.